Unpatched Exploit Lets You Clone Key Fobs and Open Subaru Cars - Slashdot

 Re: What are Subaruâ(TM)s options?
 (Score:1)

-Physical locking devices (Score:2)
+Physical locking devices (Score:1)

 Re: (Score:2)